tonypdmtr/68hc08/asm8.md

 -   `:PAGE_END` returns the page window's ending address.

--   `:CYCLES` returns the current value of the cycles counter, and then it is reset to zero.
+-   `:CYCLES` returns the current value of the cycles counter, and then it resets it to zero.

 -   `:OCYCLES` returns the older value of the cycles counter (but does not reset it).